 Why kids should read it: Katniss – the book’s main character – leads a revolution to try to create a fair and happy world.
 It has positive messages about taking care of family, defending friends and is an imaginative page-turner.

 Suggested reader age group: 12+ years old.
 The book is continuously violent, revolving around battles that end in death.

 This classic, Pulitzer Prize-winning novel is set in the 1930s and told by a child named Scout Finch, whose father is defending a black man in trial in the then-racist South.
 It’s been listed on the ALA’s top-100 banned or challenged book lists for two decades.

-Reasons it's been challenged: Offensive language and racism.
+Reasons it’s been challenged: O

 Why kids should read it: This book shows the innocence of a young child who learns lessons about acceptance and tolerance.
 It’s a good teaching tool, as kids can read it and learn about the wrongness of discrimination.

 Suggested reader age group: 12+ years old.
 The trial in the book revolves around a rape, and offensive language is used throughout it.

 A group of young, school-age boys are abandoned on an island with no adults and no rules.
 Yet another classic novel to find itself on the ALA’s challenged or banned books list.

 Reasons it’s been challenged: Violence, offensive language and brutality.

 Why kids should read it: It’s about survival – and what choices it forces humans to make.
 Some boys choose to follow the rules of society without rules, and others go savage.
 It’s a lesson in human good versus evil.